xcdl/xcdl.github.io-source/pages/develop/js-style-guide.md

 author: Liviu Ionescu
 ---

+After many years dealing with style guides for various languages, the conclusion is that the style itself is less important than applying it consistently.

-The actual style guide used consistently across all xPack JavaScript source files is enforced by using the [Standard JS](https://standardjs.com) validation tools.
+So, for the xPack JavaScript source files to be consistent, the first requirement is to pass the [Standard JS](https://standardjs.com) validation tools.

-In short, the main recommandations are to make the module asyncronous, to use promises (and avoid callbacks), and be sure reentrancy is considered.
+After this, the main recommendations are:

+- use the **ECMAScript 6** specifications (ES 6),
+- if the module does something reasonably complex, the module public functions **must be asyncronous**,
+- asynchronous functions must **use promises** (and definitely **avoid callbacks**),
+- **reentrancy** should be seriously considered (avoid module-global variables).

+<div style="clear: both;"></div>

 ## From _Understanding ECMAScript 6_